 Students may apply for the NCSP upon completion of the program.
 One of the eligibility requirements is passing the School Psychologist Praxis Examination, which is offered by ETS.
 Students can take the Praxis at any point during their training.
-More information about the process of applying for the NCSP can be found at the following website:
+More information about the process of applying for the NCSP can be found on the NASP website.